Updated on 12th March 2022

 In this tutorial, we are going to connect Raspberry Pi internally with Einsy Rambo Controller.
 We have updated the tutorial with a buck converter.
 Now you can mount Raspberry Pi 3, Pi 3+, Pi 4 and higher models which require more power.
 Please keep in mind that Raspberry Pi 4 might get hotter than Pi 3 series thus a cooling fan mod might be an option.
 Please note that this mod is experimental and you should do it at your own risk.

 We have used a buck converter of our choice however, cad files are provided so you can edit the design to fit your own buck converters.
 The buck converter that we used offers 5v 5A power which is more than enough for recent Octoprint setups however you might get low power notifications due to slight more voltage requirement by Raspberry Pis.
 Original Raspberry power supplies are 5.1v-5.2v

 We used M3x12 screws to mount Raspberry with the screw spacers.
-Spacer is provided within the .cad files thus you can edit the height according to the screw size you have as spare.
+The spacer is provided within the .cad files thus you can edit the height according to the screw size you have as a spare.

 In this setup purple cable is ground blue cable is 5v +.